datadryad/dryad-app/documentation/how_to_contribute.md

 - **It supplies a little information about how to test, if it's not obvious**.
 For example, if you need a specific identifier or specific data to test, then please note in the PR.
-- **It adds major, brand-new layouts as examples in the UI library**.
-Not required for most things that are minor tweaks or have similar examples in the UI library.
 - Other things?